pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

                       ``56`` bits long), they can simply be concatenated to produce the full key.
 This must be kept secret.

+.. class:: CAST5(key)

+    CAST5 (also known as CAST-128) is a block cipher approved for use in the Canadian government by their Communications Security Establishment.
+It is a variable key length cipher and supports keys from 40-128 bits in length.

+    :param bytes key: The secret key, 40-128 bits in length (in increments of 8).
+This must be kept secret.

 Weak Ciphers
 ------------